-Guru Kelucharan Mohapatra founded SRJAN in 1993.
-And paramount among the many initiatives closest to his heart was the annual "Guru Kelucharan Mohapatra Award".
-In memoriam, we remember his affection and abiding concern for fellow artistes and colleagues in Dance, Theatre, Music & Cinema.
+Guru Kelucharan Mohapatra founded Srjan in 1993.
+And paramount among the many initiatives close to his heart was the annual "Guru Kelucharan Mohapatra Award".
+In memoriam, we remember his affection and abiding concern for fellow artistes and colleagues in Dance, Theatre, Music, and Cinema.